 Section 19.
 QUORUM.
 A majority of the directors then in office shall constitute a quorum.
 All acts or decisions of the Board of Directors will be by majority vote of the directors in attendance, based upon the presence of a quorum.
-Should there be less than a majority of the directors present at the inception of any meeting, the meeting shall be adjourned.
+Should there be less than a majority of the directors present at any meeting, the meeting shall be adjourned.
 The directors present at a duly called and held meeting at which a quorum is initially present may continue to do business notwithstanding the loss of a quorum at the meeting due to a withdrawal of directors from the meeting, provided that any action thereafter taken must be approved by at least a majority of the required quorum for such meeting or such greater percentage as may be required by law, the Articles of Incorporation or these Bylaws.
 Directors may not vote by proxy.
-The vote or abstention of each Board member present for each action taken shall be publicly reported.